wp-plugins/ajax-event-calendar/readme.txt

 1. Plugin Setup
 2. Plugin Options
-3. Two new User Roles available
+3. New User Roles
-4. New Event field in the Users table
+4. New Event field in Users table
-5. Two new Widgets available
+5. Two Widgets available
 6. Calendar Administration
-9. Event Detail Input Form
 7. Category Administration
 8. Activity Report
+9. Event Detail Input Form
 10. Growl Notifications
-11. Calendar and Widgets Localized in French
+11. Calendar Localized in French

 == Other Notes ==

-**Compatibility**:
+**Known Compatibility Issues**

-1. If you use the WP Minify plugin, disable the HTML minification option or the calendar detail view will not load properly.
+1. WP Minify plugin: disable the HTML minification option or the calendar detail view will not load properly.
+1. SEO Image Galleries: is incompatible and causes the calendar plugin not to function.

 Hat Tip to the authors of these fine jQuery plugins (used in the creation of this one):